 Mr. Capretta’s essays and articles have been featured in numerous print and online publications, and he appears regularly as a witness at congressional hearings and as a commentator on television and radio programs.

-In addition to his work as a researcher and commentator on public policy issues, Mr. Capretta is also a health policy and research consultant, and he serves as a visiting fellow at the American Enterprise Institute.
+In addition to his work as a researcher and commentator on public policy issues, Mr. Capretta is regularly engaged as a consultant on health policy matters.

 Earlier in his career, Mr. Capretta served for a decade in Congress as a senior analyst for health-care and social security issues and for three years as a budget examiner at OMB.
 He has an MA in Public Policy Studies from Duke University, and he graduated from the University of Notre Dame with a BA in Government.